kddart/dartVarietalID/README.md

 **4 Purity Assessment of Samples Relative to Their Best Match Reference**

-The final step involves evaluating each sample’s genetic ‘purity’ in relation to its best-matched reference variety.
+The final step involves evaluating each sample’s genetic ‘*purity*’ in relation to its best-matched reference variety.
 Three calculations are
 presented:

-- **Absent score.** The proportion of alleles over the available marker was set absent from that matched reference profile (A discretised representation of that variety reference), which was also absent from the test sample.
+- **Absent score.** The proportion of alleles over the available marker set that is absent from the matched reference profile (a discretised representation of that variety reference), which is also absent from the test sample.
-- **Present score.** The proportion of alleles over the available marker set of that matched reference profile (A discretised representation of that variety reference) is also present in the test sample.
+- **Present score.** The proportion of alleles over the available marker set that is present from the matched reference profile (a discretised representation of that variety reference), which is also present in the test sample.
 - **Purity Percentage.** Absent score as a percentage.
 Under the assumption that we have matched the variety, purity is reduced by introducing additional alleles from one or more varieties, thus